anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw5.md

 ---
 layout: page
 title: HW5
-permalink: /classes/111-w24/hw5
+permalink: /classes/111-f24/hw5
 ---

 ## Logistics
+This is a paired assignment, so you should complete it with your assigned partner (same one as from HW4), if you have one, via **paired programming**.
+The whole time that you are working, you should both be present and actively working on the problem at hand.
+(Two brains, one keyboard.)
+Switch off the typing duties so that you each type for roughly half of the time.

-This is an **individual** assignment, so you should complete it on your own, though you are able to get help from many sources as detailed in the [collaboration](collaboration) policy.
+You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.

-This assignment is due on Friday February 9th at 10pm.
+This assignment is due on Wednesday Oct 23rd at 10pm.
-As with all assignments, you will have the opportunity to revise this assignment based on the feedback that you get.
+As with all assignments, you will have the opportunity to *individually* [revise](revision-process) this assignment based on the feedback that you get.

 ## Goals
-Get practice with loops, functions, and command-line arguments.
+Get practice with indefinite loops, functions, and command-line arguments.

+## Assessment
+To **demonstrate proficiency**, your program needs to pass all the tests on Gradescope, which test:
+* Correct functionality
+* Header with three lines that start with `#`
+* Contain docstrings for each function (checked automatically)
+* Other basic style that can be checked automatically

+To **demonstrate mastery**, your program needs to demonstrate proficiency as well as having:
+* *Descriptive* headers
+* *Descriptive* docstrings for each function
+* Useful comments (and removal of non-useful starter comments)
+* Descriptive variable names that follow `snake_case`
+* Good line grouping and spacing
+* Use iteration, conditionals, and functions to organize your programs and prevent any unnecessary duplication of code
+    * In particular, try to get down to just one `while` loop

 ## Setup
 Again, I recommend that you complete this assignment in Olin 310, though it isn't required to do so.